sandhuharshdeepkaur/sandhuharshdeepkaur/README.md

 - 📫 How to reach me?
 Leave a mail:- sandhuharshdeepkaur2@gmail.com

-- ⚡ Fun fact - LinkedIn is way better than Instagram to start conversation.
+- ⚡ Fun fact - LinkedIn is way better than Instagram to start conversation.</h3>

 <h1 align="left">Connect with me:</h1>